A career in law explained

 Actually, law is a fabulously varied sector that has a profound impact on every part of your life: starting at the same time as you, with your registration at birth, sticking with you through every other major decision in your life, such as buying a house, and finally settling down with you when you settle your estate.

-So before you make the decision to get into law, you should firstly discover what it’s really all about.
+So before you make the decision to get into law and start applying for graduate law jobs, you should first discover what it’s really all about.

 Besides solicitors, barristers and judges, there is a massive array of other lawyer and non-lawyer career paths you can take within this sector, from legal journalists, legal secretaries, typists, human resources personnel, paralegals and legal executives to solicitor advocates, coroners, lecturers and court clerks.